Arches everywhere: how Neo-Mediterranean design shaped 1960s–70s tract homes in California's Tri-Valley

 Sunset dialed it back to one arch at Shadowbrook (1974).

-Dublin: just missing the trend
+Dublin: catching the trend late

 Neo‑Mediterranean arch entryway on Ecco Park model home built by Proud Homes in Dublin, 1965